FACTION BRIEF

 Tea with Strangers

-Offering tea to anyone struggling.
+Offering tea to anyone who seems to be struggling.
 Being present without agenda trains awareness.
-Some G Nook locations serve free tea after midnight—the tradition started with Seekers.
+The act of serving tea, of sitting with another person's pain without trying to fix it—this trains something that benefits seeking.
+Some G Nook locations serve free tea after midnight; no one asks why, but the tradition started here.

 Inherited from The Keeper